ntitatip/SPBCMI/README.md

 #### 2.2 Comparative Experiment of Word Segementaion

-Next, in the following steps, we directly utilize the extracted features from the fine-tuned models for the classification task.
-After extracting features from each different model, save them as CSV files and copy them to the "comparison" folder.
-Once this is done, you can proceed with the execution.
+The cloud drive link contains the files named "pairs.csv" and "allnode.csv," which we have organized.
+Please begin by copying these files into their respective folders and placing them together with the corresponding model.
+Next, run the "extract_feature.py" file.
+This process will generate and save the resulting files in this directory.
+Within all folders, you will find the feature files.
+Copy all of them into the "comparison" folder.
+Once this is done, execute the program "comparison.py"

 For the classification task, we have generated random negative samples to complement the dataset.
 The prediction results, including the AUC (Area Under the Curve) and AUPR (Area Under the Precision-Recall curve), will be saved in the "image" folder.
 Additionally, other evaluation metrics will be stored in the "metrics" folder.